 In Sicily, the Ragusa family had a farm and a general store.
 The women of the family sewed and sold their clothes at the store, while the men toiled the land and managed the store.
-This strategy was common for the Sicilians and an essential definition of the Ragusa family’s worldview.
+This strategy was common in Sicily and an essential definition of the Ragusa family’s worldview.
 This merchant spirit would be passed down through each generation.

 Around 1900, Antonio Ragusa, my great-great-grandfather, and his wife, Gaetana (Marinello), decided to move their family from the tiny town of Rocermana, Sicily, and pursue the American dream.
 Like many Sicilian families who immigrated to America, my ancestors were not part of the peasant class in Sicily.

 [Italian immigrants] were not the poorest, the least motivated, or the dropouts of south Italian society.
 On the contrary, their contemporaries judged them to be more frugal, thrifty, energetic, and better educated than the peasants who remained behind (Lans-McLaughlin 35).

 The migration from Sicily was motivated by the appeal of the American dream and the discord in Italy.
 In the late 19th century there was “National Unification” throughout the nation that did not embrace Southern Italy and Sicily.
 This led the southerners to feel as though they were conquered subjects.